andylin2004/andylin2004.github.io/Privacy.md

 Privacy Policy

-Absolutely zero user data is being collected, sold, or analyzed throughout all the apps.
+In the Test Timer app, no user data is being collected, sold, or analyzed.